ZIMBABYE – The Trip

 His monopoly of the world’s diamond supply was sealed in 1890 through a strategic partnership with the London-based Diamond Syndicate.
 They agreed to control world supply to maintain high prices.
 Rhodes supervised the working of his brother’s claim and speculated on his behalf.
 Among his associates in the early days were John X. Merriman and Charles Rudd, who later became his partner in the De Beers Mining Company and the Niger Oil Company.

 During his years at Oxford, Rhodes continued to prosper in Kimberley.
-Before his departure for Oxford, he and C.D.
+Before he departed for Oxford, he and C.D.
 Rudd had moved from the Kimberley Mine to invest in the more costly claims of what was known as old De Beers (Vooruitzicht).
 It was named after Johannes Nicolaas de Beer and his brother, Diederik Arnoldus, who occupied the farm.

 In 1874 and 1875, the diamond fields were in the grip of depression, but Rhodes and Rudd were among those who stayed to consolidate their interests.
 They believed that diamonds would be numerous in the hard blue ground that had been exposed after the softer, yellow layer near the surface had been worked out.
 During this time, the technical problem of clearing out the water that was flooding the mines became serious.
 Rhodes and Rudd obtained the contract for pumping water out of the three main mines.

-On 13 March 1888, Rhodes and Rudd launched De Beers Consolidated Mines after the amalgamation of a number of individual claims.
-With £200,000 of capital, the company, of which Rhodes was secretary, owned the largest interest in the mine (£200,000 in 1880 = £22.5m in 2020 = $28.5m USD).
+On 13 March 1888, Rhodes and Rudd launched De Beers Consolidated Mines after the amalgamation of many individual claims.
+With £200,000 of capital, the company, of which Rhodes was secretary, owned the largest interest in the mine (£200,000 in 1880 = £22.5m in 2020 = USD 28.5m).
 Rhodes was named the chairman of De Beers at the company’s founding in 1888.
 De Beers was established with funding from N.M.
 Rothschild & Sons in 1887.

 Politics in South Africa.
 Rhodes chose the rural and predominately Boer constituency of Barkly West, which would remain loyal to Rhodes until his death.
 When Rhodes became a member of the Cape Parliament, the chief goal of the assembly was to help decide the future of Basutoland and restore order after the 1880 rebellion known as the Gun War.
 The Sprigg ministry had precipitated the revolt by applying its policy of disarming all native Africans to those of the Basotho nation, who resisted.